 You can add Photoshop textures to your artwork in the alpha channel.
+I’ve previously shown you a few other graphic design hacks you can do in less than 20 minutes.
+This is another one!
 Create some artwork with the pen tool, color it, and even texturize it with any texture files you have.
 I’ve created a step-by-step video which you can watch here:

 How to Add Photoshop Textures to Artwork:

 Here are the basic instructions for you list people (of which I am one!).
 Please note, these are for a PC so anywhere it says “CTRL” think “CMD” for a Mac.

 1.)
 First you need a black and white image/texture.
 This can be .tif file or a .jpg file.
 You can create your own textures using ink or even by adjusting a photo (video upcoming!).
 Open your texture file and your artwork file.

 2.)
 Select the entire texture or just a selection of it.
 Use Ctrl+C to copy the selection.

 3.)
 Go to your artwork file and create a new alpha layer in the channels area (in the layers panel, the tab next to the layers).

 4.)
 Invert the Alpha Layer by using CTRL+I.

 5.)
 Paste the texture in the Alpha Layer (CTRL+V).